yandex-cloud/docs/en/managed-sqlserver/operations/cluster-users.md

 - {{ TF }}

-   To configure user access to specific databases:
+   To configure user access to specific databases, run the command below:
    1. Open the current {{ TF }} configuration file with an infrastructure plan.

-      For more information about creating this file, see [{#T}](./cluster-create.md).
+      For more information about creating this file, see [{#T}](cluster-create.md).
    1. Add the required number of `permission` blocks to the cluster user description: one per database:

       ```hcl